Moreen/wipro14/src/utils/wp_station_mean_func_ghcn.md

 **Output**

-annual means and their standart deviation or annual means for the clino time span (1961 - 1990)
+annual means and their standart deviation or mean temerature of clino time span (1961 - 1990) with only datasets that have at least complete data of n_clino_yr years of clino time span

 **Example**